 Environmental and Occupational Health and Safety Sciences (ENVH) specialists focus on a combination of scientific, technical and regulatory aspects of public health that relate to the assessment and control of hazards such as physical, chemical and biological agents in non-occupational and occupational environments.
 The major focus is recognition, evaluation and control of human exposures resulting from contact with contaminated air, water, soil and food.
 Emergency and disaster planning, preparation, recognition and response are also emphasized.
 The ENVH major expands students' knowledge, comprehension and skills to prepare them for work as professionals involved with development, implementation, delivery and management of applicable focused or broad scope environmental and occupational health and safety programs.
-Examples of applicable programs include community and/or worker awareness education and training programs; environmental and occupational disease causation, prevention and remediation programs; hazardous non-occupational and occupational site investigation, sampling, assessment and control; and regulatory compliance and/or enforcement.
-ENVH professionals also have the education and training applicable to preparedness for, recognition of, and response to natural disaster and intentional terrorist events.
+Examples of applicable programs include community and/or worker awareness education and training programs; environmental and occupational disease causation, prevention and regulatory compliance and/or enforcement.
+ENVH professionals also have the education and training applicable to preparedness for, recognition of, and response to natural disasters and intentional terrorist events.